Andy4495/emulator-8-bit/README.md

 All opcodes have decoding and execution code implemented, but are not fully tested.

-The following updates still need to be completed before I consider it a good first release:

-- Flag update handling
-  - Overflow (V) Flag updates for 16-bit SBC HL, ss; ADC HL, ss
+The disassembler functionality should be very close to correct (i.e., displaying the correct mnemonic for each opcode).

+I expect to find some defects in the opcode execution and in handling of the processor flags.

+This is still a "pre-release" (version less than 1.0.0), because I expect to tweak the formatting of the program output while I test.

+Next steps:

+- More thorough testing of all opcode execution and processor flag updates
-- Visual check of all opcode operations
+- Visual review of all opcode implementation
 - Clean up compiler warnings (if any)
-- Only a general test will be run on release 1.0 (no core dumps, cursory check of opcodes)
-  - A complete test of all opcodes will be done later
+- Hooks to allow for automated testing.
+This may include:
+  - Updating command line options
+  - Updating output formatting
+  - Changing list of options in interactive mode
+  - Moving certain operations currently handled by the main program loop into the Z80 processor class

-The above items are planned to be completed before starting on the [Future Functionality](#future-functionality) items below.
+See also the [Future Functionality](#future-functionality) items below.

 ## Usage